7 Linking databases

 is LX

-represent cases where the security referred to on Compustat is one that trades on a foreign exchange and CRSP is merely “helpfully” linking to a different security that is found on CRSP.
+are ones where the Compustat security trades on a foreign exchange (so is not covered by CRSP) and CRSP is merely “helpfully” linking to a different security that is found on CRSP.
 Table 7.5 provides an example.

 linktype